Oxneriaria

 Oxneriaria is a genus of lichen-forming fungi in the family Megasporaceae.
 It has nine species, all of which are saxicolous (rock-dwelling), crustose lichens.

+Oxneriaria is morphologically similar to Aspicilia, but differs from this genus in its mostly radiating thallus with either a wrinkled or lobate zone around the margins, in its generally smaller ascospores, and in the presence of the lichen product substictic acid.
+Species in the genus have a polar and arctic–alpine distribution.

+Taxonomy

 The genus was circumscribed in 2017 by Sergey Kondratyuk and László Lőkös to contain species formerly in the Aspicilia mashiginensis species group.
 This species, now the type of the genus, was first described scientifically by Alexander Zahlbruckner as Lecanora mashiginensis.
 The genus name honours Ukrainian lichenologist Alfred Oxner, who, according to the authors, "provided important contribution [sic] to taxonomy of aspicilioid lichens and to biodiversity of polar lichens".

-Oxneriaria is morphologically similar to Aspicilia, but differs from this genus in its mostly radiating thallus with either a wrinkled or lobate zone around the margins, in its generally smaller ascospores, and in the presence of the lichen product substictic acid.
-Species in the genus have a polar and arctic–alpine distribution.